superfeedr/PuSH-suite/README.md

 Use this to test a server for compliance with the [PubSubHubbub spec](https://superfeedr-misc.s3.amazonaws.com/pubsubhubbub-core-0.4.html) at version 0.4.

-**NOTE**: currently very unfinished

 ## Example usage

-    HUB_URL=http://pubsubhubbub.superfeedr.com CB_URL=http://testsuite.lvh.me ./node_modules/.bin/mocha
+    export HUB_URL=http://pubsubhubbub.superfeedr.com; mocha test.js

 This will run the test server.
-Note that this won't actually work unless the server behind HUB_URL can access CB_URL, which in this case is unlikely (unless you are Julien).
+Note that this won't actually work unless the server behind HUB_URL can access this test server.
+In other words: do not run this on your local machine, unless it's visible from the web.

 ## Details

 To use this test suite, you need to provide two URLS via the runtime environment:

 - **HUB_URL**: this URL of the hub which will be tested for compliance with the PubSubHubbub spec
-- **CB_URL**: this is the callback URL through which the hub will communicate with this test suite

-You may also provide a **PORT** on which to bind, otherwise 8000 will be used as a default.
-(This test suite will bind to this port on all interfaces while it is active.)

-Make sure your callback URL will indeed allow the hub to connect to the listening test suite, i.e. simply providing `CB_URL=http://localhost:8000` will only work if the hub's "localhost" is the same as the test suite's.
-To test a public hub, you will need to expose this test suite publicly, by e.g. deploying it to "production".

 ## An aside